zeroknowledgediscovery/zedwiki/notes/Statistical Power.md

 + \\\(\beta \equiv power \equiv TPR \equiv sensitivity \equiv 1-FNR \equiv 1-type \ 2 \ error \\\)
     - probability of correctly rejecting the null hypothesis ie true positive

-## meaning of 5% significance and 80% power
+## Meaning of 5% significance and 80% power

 + 5% significance level: This means that the false positive rate, or the probability of making a Type 1 error, is 5%.
 In other words, there's a 5% chance that you will incorrectly reject the null hypothesis when it is true, leading to a false positive result.
 The significance level is set by the researcher and is a threshold for determining whether an observed effect is statistically significant or not.
 A lower significance level (e.g., 1%) indicates a more stringent threshold and a lower chance of making a Type 1 error.